Tuesday, October 8, 2024

 127.0.0.1:9090

-Since we have used a local machine to show how the Cockpit works, you can find your login data inside the /etc/cockpit/ws-certs.d file.
-Please be careful while logging in to the server.
+Since we have used a local machine to show how the Cockpit works, you can find your login data inside the /etc/cockpit/ws-certs.d

 Final Words

 Installing the Cockpit web tool is not a hard task.
-It requires the basic knowledge of Linux, networking, and shell.
+It requires a basic knowledge of Linux, networking, and shell.
 In the entire post, we have seen how to install and get started with the Cockpit web console on a Linux system.
 Please share this post with your friends and the Linux community if you find it helpful and handy.
 You can also write down your opinions regarding this post in the comment section.